bodrick/awesome/README.md

 *   [dennisdoomen/CSharpGuidelines](https://github.com/dennisdoomen/CSharpGuidelines) - A set of coding guidelines for C# 9.0, design principles and layout rules for improving the overall quality of your code development.
 *   [fire1ce/3os.org](https://github.com/fire1ce/3os.org) - Collocation of technical documentation and guides for devops, developers, pentesters, systems administrators and other IT professionals website
 *   [asterics/FLipMouse](https://github.com/asterics/FLipMouse) - The repository for FLipMouse (Finger and LipMouse)
+*   [Joedmin/xExtension-readeck-button](https://github.com/Joedmin/xExtension-readeck-button) - Add FreshRSS articles to Readeck with one simple button click or a keyboard shortcut.
 *   [maskati/azure-icons](https://github.com/maskati/azure-icons) - Azure Icons
 *   [Ylianst/MeshCommander](https://github.com/Ylianst/MeshCommander) - MeshCommander is a Intel(R) Active Management Technology (Intel(R) AMT) remote management tool.
 It's feature rich and includes a built-in remote desktop viewer for Hardware-KVM, a Serial-over-LAN terminal, IDER-Redirection support and much more.
 MeshCommander is built on web technologies and runs on many plaforms.
 In addition to being available as a stand-alone tool, MeshCommander was built to be very space efficient to that it can be uploaded into Intel AMT flash space to have it served diretly from the Intel AMT web serve.
 *   [thuliteio/doks](https://github.com/thuliteio/doks) - Everything you need to build a stellar documentation website.
 Fast, accessible, and easy to use.